What is 5G home broadband?

 As you’d expect from the latest technology, you may have to pay more for 5G WiFi than a standard plan.
 Costs will depend on the 5G broadband package you choose, how long your contract runs for and which provider you choose.

-Three’s 5G Hub comes with unlimited home 5G broadband for £20 a month on a rolling monthly contract, with the first six months currently half price*, while Vodafone’s GigaCube unlimited data plan costs £60 a month when bought as a 30-day contract* but promises top speeds of up to 1Gbps depending on local conditions.
+Three’s 5G Hub comes with unlimited home 5G broadband for £25 a month on a rolling monthly contract[1], while Vodafone’s GigaCube unlimited data plan costs £60 a month when bought as a 24-month contract* but promises top speeds of up to 1Gbps depending on local conditions.

 What is a 5G dongle?

-Mobile internet dongles could be a good option for those who work remotely or travel a lot for work and need to connect on the go.
-Although they’re more portable than lugging around a router, with the UK 5G network still very much in the rollout phase, you may find yourself on slower 4G speeds outside of major urban areas.
+Mobile broadband could be a good option for those who work remotely or travel a lot for work and need to connect on the go.
+Although it's more portable than lugging around a router, with the UK 5G network still in the rollout phase, you may find yourself on slower 4G speeds outside of major urban areas.

-When do you need to upgrade your home broadband?
+When do I need to upgrade my home broadband?

 A good time to upgrade your home WiFi is when your existing contract ends.
 That way, you won’t have to pay an early exit fee to quit your deal early.

-Can you get 5G broadband for your business?
+Can I get 5G broadband for my business?

 Compare broadband providers